Home | Bibliography | Site Search | Site Map

 Self-mystification and Logical Possibility

-The TLP's model of language is likewise far too simple: that book is poor in categories -- in categories of proposition types.
+The TLP's model of language is likewise far too simple: that book is poor in categories -- in grammatical categories of proposition types.

-Note 1: Quoted by Drury, "Words and Transgressions" in The Danger of Words (1973), p.
+Note 1: Quoted by M. O'C. Drury, "Words and Transgressions" in The Danger of Words (1973), p.
 7-8.

 Note 2: S.I.
 Hayakawa.
 Language in Thought and Action, 2nd ed.
 New York: 1964.
 Page 22.